 In this article, you learned how to count health mailboxes in an Exchange organization.
 Calculate the health mailboxes and make sure that they are present in ADUC.
 How many health mailboxes are present in your Exchange environment?
 The Exchange team at Microsoft did write a great article about health mailboxes.

 Did you enjoy this article?
-You may also like Activate database copy failed content index disabled.
+You may also like Exchange Server health check with PowerShell script.
 Don’t forget to follow us and share this article.